Turkic and Central Eurasian Studies at UW

 the program features courses at all language levels (elementary,

-The Central Asian Program has served both undergraduate and graduate
+The Central Eurasian Program has served both undergraduate and graduate

 students by offering the opportunity to pursue an interdisciplinary training